-NOTE B - FAIR VALUE MEASUREMENTS
+NOTE C - FAIR VALUE MEASUREMENTS

-The Organization follows the provisions of the Financial Accounting Standards Board's Accounting Standards Codification Topic 820, Fair Value Measurements and Disclosures (ASC 820).
+The Organization adopted the Financial Accounting Standards Board's Accounting Standards Codification Topic 820, Fair Value Measurements and Disclosures (ASC 820) as of January 1, 2009.
 ASC 820 establishes a common definition for fair value to be applied to U.S. generally accepted accounting principles requiring use of fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 The standard establishes a fair value hierarchy about the assumptions used to measure fair value and clarifies assumptions about risk and the effect of a restriction on the sale or use of an asset.
 This standard does not require any new fair value measurements, but rather applies to all other accounting pronouncements that require or permit fair value measurements.